rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_1.md

 When you are finished, exit out of nano.
 \
 \
 To create our correctly formatted BayPass input file using PGDSpider, we will use a batch script.
-First, you ned to copy this script to your sandbox.
+First, you need to copy this script to your sandbox.
 Type the following (all on one line)

 ``` bash
 cp /cm/shared/courses/Bioinfo_Workshop/clownfish_data/PGDSpider_Script.sbatch /cm/shared/courses/Bioinfo_Workshop/sandboxes/yoursandbox